GSA/digitalgov.gov/content/topics/emerging-tech/_index.md

 featured_links:
   title: "Emerging tech: Essential knowledge"
   resources:
-    - title: "Administration Actions on AI"
+    - title: "Administration actions on AI"
       summary: "Find updates on the federal government’s work to promote the safe, secure, and trustworthy use of AI.
 This includes federal agency use cases, the Blueprint for an AI Bill of Rights and an AI risk management framework."
       href: "https://ai.gov/actions/"
     - title: "Understanding robotic process automation"